sdambo-git/spc-x-host-configuration/README.md

 EOF
 ~~~

-Create the machine configuration on the cluster.
+Using the file we generated above we can create the machine configuration on the cluster.
 This will cause nodes to reboot in a rolling fashion and can be monitored with `oc get mcp`.

 ~~~bash
 $ oc create -f 99-machineconfig-kernel-args-hugepages.yaml